 Sustainable keto implementation requires planning for long-term adherence and lifestyle integration.

-- Maintain strict keto 80% of the time
+- Follow strict ketogenic diet guidelines 80% of the time

-- Return to strict adherence within 24-48 hours
+- Return to keto compliance within 24 to 48 hours after flexibility

 Meal Rotation System